Mughal architecture: Lalbagh Fort

 Lalbagh Fort (also known as "Fort Aurangabad"), a Mughal palace fortress at the Buriganga River in the southwestern part of Dhaka, Bangladesh, whose construction started in 1678 during the reign of Aurangzeb's son Azam Shah.

 Sunehri Mosque

 Sunehri Mosque is a late Mughal-era mosque in the Walled City of Lahore, Pakistan.
 Sunehri Mosque was built in 1753 when the empire was in decline, during the reign of Muhammad Shah.

 Tomb of Safdar Jang

 The Tomb of Safdar Jung completed in 1754 is one of the last examples of Mughal Architecture.

+Khan Mohammad Mridha Mosque

+The Khan Mohammad Mridha Mosque is a historical mosque near Lalbagh Fort in Dhaka, Bangladesh.

+The mosque was built in Atish Khan Mahalla by order of Khan Mohammad Mridha under the instruction of Qadi Ibadullah in 1706 CE.
+The mosque rises above its surroundings because the tahkhana or underground rooms of the mosque are above grade.
+The roof of the tahkhana forms the platform on which the mosque is situated.
+The spacious prayer place before the main mosque is open in all directions allowing air to flow and keep the interior cool.
+Conservation of invaluable heritage sites in the 400-year-old city of Dhaka was ignored for many years.
+Destruction of heritage sites and historical monuments started during Pakistan period on a moderate scale but it gained momentum after independence.
+Heritage properties suffered destruction during the rule of military regime in Pakistan.

 Gardens

 Mughal gardens are gardens built by the Mughals in the Islamic style.
 This style was influenced by Persian gardens.
 They are built in the char bagh structure, which is a quadrilateral garden layout based on the four gardens of Paradise mentioned in the Qur'an.
 This style is intended to create a representation of an earthly utopia in which humans co-exist in perfect harmony with all elements of nature.

 The quadrilateral garden is divided by walkways or flowing water into four smaller parts.
 Significant use of rectilinear layouts are made within the walled enclosures.
 Some of the typical features include pools, fountains and canals inside the gardens.